bomberstudios/me/about.md

 Hi!
 I'm Ale Muñoz, a digital toolsmith who loves building tools that help people do more with less work (i.e: I'm a Good Lazy™).

-I work for [Sketch](https://sketch.com), but you may have used some of the projects I've created (especially if you've written ActionScript or used Adobe Fireworks).
+You may have used some of the projects I've created if you've written ActionScript or used Fireworks or Sketch.

 This is my personal site, where I write about life, the universe and everything.
 Though I tend to gravitate towards design, technology and personal reflections).